 In some instances, the office or laboratory will scan a model of the shaped tooth, design the crown or inlay, and the computer will send the file over the internet to a dedicated production facility off-site.
-The core or inside of the crown, will be made by a robotic manufacturing facility and then shipped to our laboratory for the ceramist to custom-build the porcelain on top for the most life-like result possible.
-This is especially important for front teeth where aesthetics are of greatest importance.
+The core or inside of the crown, will be made by a robotic manufacturing facility and then shipped to our laboratory for the ceramist to custom-build the porcelain on top to match your adjacent teeth as closely as possible.

 What is a custom implant abutment?

 Using the same CAD/CAM technology, we will often custom-make the post for your dental implant that the eventual crown is cemented to.
-This allows us to have the edges of the crown just under the edges of the gumline, we can make the angulation of the post perfect, and in many cases we can use zirconia, an extremely strong ceramic material, that will not show darkness through the gum tissue.
+This allows us to have the edges of the crown just under the edges of the gumline, we can correct the angulation of the post when required, and in some cases we can use zirconia, a tooth-coloured material when required for asethetics.

 What does the future hold?